bonding-curves/avalanche-research/content/index.md

 ---

-*This research is conducted by the Bonding Curve Research Group (BCRG) in collaboration with Ava Labs.
+*This research is conducted by the Bonding Curve Research Group (BCRG) in collaboration with Avalanche Foundation.
 For detailed technical specifications and complete documentation, explore the linked sections above or visit our [Project Proposal](/about/Avalanche-Project-Proposal) for a comprehensive overview of the research methodology and objectives.*